 He began his career at WKBT in La Crosse/Eau Claire, Wisconsin, covering the Green Bay Packers, Minnesota Vikings, Minnesota Wild, Milwaukee Brewers, and Wisconsin Badgers.
 He also worked to improve the station’s website, eventually increasing traffic by 30 percent.
 Kyle graduated from the University of Wisconsin with a B.A. in Journalism, dual concentration in reporting, and strategic communication.
 There, he oversaw the campus radio station’s news and sports departments.
 He also did play-by-play broadcasts for the Big Ten Network and interned for the Washington Nationals, Mid-Atlantic Sports Network, and WJLA, the ABC affiliate in his hometown of Washington, DC.

-He has been honored for his work, receiving a regional Edward R. Murrow Award for a story on a weightlifting program for students with special needs.
-He received another Edward R. Murrow award and Emmy nomination for a story on a blind swimmer.
-He also received Emmy nominations for his features on a college soccer player’s emotional return following brain surgery, a man driven to obsession over slot cars, and the athletes competing on a college rodeo team.
+He has been honored for his work, receiving a regional Edward R. Murrow Award for excellence in writing.
+He also received Murrow awards for feature stories about a weightlifting program for students with special needs and a blind swimmer.
+He has received Emmy nominations for features on a college soccer player’s emotional return following brain surgery, a man driven to obsession over slot cars, and the athletes competing on a college rodeo team.
 His story on a coach tackling cancer won “Best Sports Reporting” from the Wisconsin Broadcasters Association.
 The same organization honored him with “Best Sportscast” for Green Bay Packers coverage.
 Kyle has also been recognized by the Arkansas Associated Press Broadcasters Association, Milwaukee Press Club, Midwest Broadcast Journalists Association, and was named one of the top 20 play-by-play broadcasters in the country by the Sportscasters Talent Agency of America.